Organic gardening for beginners is a hot topic at the moment. That is because, certainly here in the UK, people are desperately trying to save money.

 If this isn’t a possibility due to space constraints, don’t despair.
 You can start your plants indoors and then move them outside once they’ve grown large enough.

-If you just have a tiny garden, start with crops that can be grown in containers on patios, such as tomatoes or peppers.
+If you just have a tiny garden, start with crops that can be grown in containers on patios, such as tomato plants or peppers.
 With a small space, vertical gardening is the way to go.

 Best Soil Types

-So, which soil types are best for aspiring organic gardeners?
+So, which soil types are best for the aspiring organic gardener?
 There are a few, to be sure.

 If you have the space and wish to grow vegetables or fruit trees in your backyard, loamy soil is ideal since it contains nutrients that plants require, such as nitrogen-rich organic matter from decomposing items such as leaves.

 If not enough water reaches this type of soil, poor drainage issues may arise.
 If you want soil that drains well and has plenty of room in its structure, sandy loam is the way to go.
 It drains well and has enough of room in its structure, so nutrients are more easily available.

 However, if you have clay soil (like I have) you can improve the soil but it can work out quite costly.
 This is why raised beds work well in gardens with poor soil.
 Bear in mind that most types of soil can grow some things, it just might not be the crops you want to grow.
 But it is easier to work with your soil type than fight it.